 Have fun with the toppings, based on your restrictions: coconut, fresh or frozen berries, sliced banana etc.

-One afternoon my 15-year-old daughter said to me as she ate this recipe chilled as pudding, “Mom, this pudding you made is soo good.”
+One afternoon my 15-year-old daughter said to me as she ate this Squash Porridge chilled as pudding, “Mom, this pudding you made is soo good.”

-Then I happily overheard this between my teenage kids.
-I was in the bathroom listening, unbeknownst to them, while my daughter continued to eat the leftover porridge cold as pudding:
+Then I happily overheard a conversation between my teenage kids, while my daughter continued to eat the leftover porridge cold as pudding:

 Son: Isn’t that stuff so delicious?

 Daughter: Mmm, so good.

 🙂 (My son ate the porridge hot that morning for breakfast.)
 So I recommend the loveliness not only as hot porridge, but I pour it into 8-ounce canning jars for lunches and snacks.